Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Four Seasons / Christian Horan

-Deluxe rooms provide guests with a spacious room with a full marble bathroom on the first floor.
-These oceanfront rooms have their lanai with a private outdoor spa tub, a pretty garden oasis, and easy beach access.
+These Club Deluxe rooms provide guests with a ground-floor oceanfront room with a private outdoor spa tub, a pretty garden oasis, and easy beach access.

-This room has one king bed and space for a rollaway or crib in addition to an outdoor dining set for two, lounge chairs, and a refrigerated bar.
+This room has one king bed and space for a rollaway or crib.
+It also has an outdoor dining set for two, lounge chairs, and a refrigerated bar.
+It is popular with couples.

 Resort Junior Suite